LukeSmithxyz/mutt-wizard/README.md

 ## Use mutt-wizard

 Clone the repo to `~/.config/mutt`.
 Either move to backup or delete your old `~/.config/mutt` directory if you have one.
-Remove/backup your old offlineimap and msmtp configs if you have them as well.
+Remove/backup your old isync/mbsync and msmtp configs if you have them as well.

 Be sure to install the following programs:

 - `neomutt` - the email client.
 If you delete a lot of the neomutt-specific settings in the muttrc, you can run vanilla mutt if you want.
-- `offlineimap` - downloads the email.
+- `isync` - for the `mbsync` command.
+Downloads the email.
 Required for installation.
 - `msmtp` - sends your email.

 **You must have a GPG public/private key pair as well.** This is what will safely encrypt your passwords.
 Run `gpg --full-gen-key` (or `gpg2 --full-gen-key`) to get one.